Overview

 ITEM 17.
 VOTING CLIENT SECURITIES

-Unless otherwise expressly delegated by the client or the client’s primary investment advisor in
+Unless otherwise expressly delegated in writing by the client or the client’s primary investment

 •